l1siki-dev/okinawa_gametheory/README.md

 # **Failing Successfully: Why Okinawa is the poorest prefecture after 14.8 Trillion Yen aid.
-From a perspective of incentive structure.**
+From a perspective of game theory.**
 by 伊波りしき (IHA Lisiki)
+Based on selectorate theory, game theory, resource curse, aid curse, incentive analysis, and rational choice theory.
 ---
 # Table of Contents